Eternal134/CoursesCode/README.md

 # learning_code
-# These codes were edited during the university by myself.
+# These C codes were edited during the university by myself.